 2014 Hall of Fame Inductees

 Rod Kutter received a Bachelor of Science in Sociology from NSU in 1974.
 A native of Hecla, South Dakota, Kutter was a starting defensive safety from 1971-1973.
 While playing for the Wolves, the NSU football team went undefeated in the SDIC.
 They were 25-5-1 overall and a NAIA national playoff team in 1971.
 Kutter earned an honorable mention all-conference in 1972 and was an all-district selection in 1973.
 In 1973 he was chosen as team a captain.
 In '72 and '73 Kutter led the team in total interceptions.
 Kutter and his wife Bonnie (Engen) NSU 71 & 72 have been married 40 years and have three children: Ike, Sara and Abbi, and 3 grandchildren.
-They currently reside in Warroad, Minn.
+They live in Warroad, Minn.

-Denise Clemens earned her Bachelor of Science in Environmental Science and Biology from NSU in 1992, before returning in 1995 to receive a teaching certificate.
+earned her Bachelor of Science in Environmental Science and Biology from NSU in 1992, before returning in 1995 to receive a teaching certificate.
 As a member of the women's basketball team, Clemens received NSIC All-Conference nominations in 1991 and 1992, NSIC Scholar Athlete, District 12 First Team nomination, NSU Women Athlete of the Year in 1992, and Academic All-American.
 Her teams won the NAIA National Championship in 1992 and were Northern Sun Conference Champions in '87-'88 season and '91-'92 season.
-Clemens, her husband Bill, and their five children Josh, Ashley, Josie, Zachariah, and Will reside in Northville, S.D. where she is a teacher and coach at Northwestern High School.
+Clemens, her husband Bill, and their five children - Josh, Ashley, Josie, Zachariah, and Will - reside in Northville, S.D., where she is a teacher and coach at Northwestern High School.